A Modular Architecture Design for Autonomous Driving Racing in Controlled Environments: Implementation

-The chosen approach to calculate the racing line is a simple algorithm that follows the middle point of both sides of the track.
-To calculate the racing line first it's required to define the track constraints.
-These constraints are defined by interpolating the series of blue and yellow cones respectively.
-To interpolate the track limits a 2D cubic spline was used.
-By interpolating individually for the left and right track sides, many imaginary cones can be placed on the track.
-The chosen approach pairs the imaginary cones on the each side of the track to create transverse lines.
-Then, the middle point of these transverse lines is calculated and interpolated to obtain the racing line.
-This racing line is then discretized to obtain the points that the Pure Pursuit must optimize.
-The path-planning algorithm behaves differently between the discovery and the timed lap.
-During the discovery lap the spline only uses the currently visible detections.
-Meanwhile, whenever its detected that the lap is a closed loop, the global path-planning activates and calculates the spline over the whole track \cite{adampathplanning2018}.
-For each point defined by the segmentated cubic spline, the node assigns a target speed.
-This target speed is limited using the maximum allowed speed, the maximum rotation angle and the rotation rate, so the Pure Pursuit can properly follow the path at the defined speeds.
+The Path Planning node calculates the position of the car at each moment, using the Spline submodule.
+The Spline module calculates the middle point of the track by interpolating the cones positions, and segments it into points with designated speeds for the Control node to follow.
+The racing line is computed as the midline between both track boundaries.
+First, the left and right track limits are defined by fitting independent 2D cubic splines through the ordered series of blue and yellow cones, respectively.
+These splines allow densely resampling each boundary at arbitrary resolution.
+Corresponding points on opposite splines are then paired to form transverse lines across the track, and the midpoint of each transverse line is interpolated to produce the racing line.
+This line is discretized into a sequence of waypoints for the Pure Pursuit controller to follow.
+The path planning algorithm operates in two modes.
+During the discovery lap, the spline is computed using only the currently visible cone detections.
+Once the system determines that the track forms a closed loop, global path planning activates and recomputes the spline over the entire mapped circuit \cite{adampathplanning2018}.
+For each waypoint along the discretized racing line, the node assigns a target speed constrained by the maximum allowed velocity, the maximum steering angle, and the steering rate, ensuring that the regulated Pure Pursuit controller can track the path at the assigned speeds without exceeding the vehicle's kinematic limits.